Principles of Sales SuccessBy Harry Dochelli | June 2, 2022 << Back to Articles

 About the Author.

-Harry Dochelli is president of ISSA and CEO and president of Essendant, a distribution and fulfillment company with a leading role in the cleaning industry.
-He can be reached at [email protected]
+Harry Dochelli is the former president of ISSA, and is the CEO and president of Essendant, a distribution and fulfillment company with a leading role in the cleaning industry.